rafaelfaragao/dio-desafio-dynamodb/README.md

     --expression-attribute-values  '{":name":{"S":"Fear of the Dark"}}'
 ```

-- Pesquisa pelo index secundário baseado no nome do artista e no título do álbum
+- Pesquisar pelo index secundário baseado no nome do artista e no título do álbum

 ```
 aws dynamodb query \